 Chapter 19 Hosting dbt generated documentation

-Imagine you have put blood, sweat and tears into your book, you have said everything you wanted to say, divulged what was secret, and unearthed what was incomprehensible.
+Imagine you have put blood, sweat and tears into your book, you have said everything you wanted to say, divulged what was considered secret, and unearthed what was incomprehensible.
 Except for one thing: you can’t publish it.
 That would be a disaster, a mockery of your efforts, yet that would be our portion if we had not published the dbt documentation we had created in Chapter 7.
-After all is said and done, it has to be printed somewhere, and obviously the world wide web is our playground.
+After all is said and done, it has to be displayed somewhere, and obviously the world wide web is our playground.

 There are various ways to publish your dbt generated documentation, such as in Github, Google Cloud and Azure Devops.
 We would have loved to host our dbt generated documentation in Google cloud as that would have put us in the league of astute developers, but the process and costs were a bit too much.
-Therefore, we slid back to Github which is easier and totally free.
+Therefore, we slid back to Github which is totally free.

 19.1 Preparations